CS-433/ml-project-2-kalamariunionen/README.md

 **Usage:**
 1. Running the Model
 The script supports several arguments for customization:
 - File Format: Use --file_format to specify the image format.
-Set True for .jpg files or False for .png files.
+Set True for .jpg files or False for .png files of a specific body part.
 - Hyperparameters: When using --run_model, you can specify hyperparameters such as:
 --learning_rate: Set the learning rate for training.
 --hidden_nodes: Define the number of nodes in the second added fully connected layer.